 FACT: It is true that you need aggressive products to work but if they are too aggressive then your skin will eventually get irritated, dry, red and itchy.
 Your skin may even breakout more from overly aggressive products because they are unnecessarily over stimulating the skin.

 Some companies say that this “purging breakout” is good and to keep using their products but in truth, it is just not necessary for your skin to get worse before it gets better.
 Almost all of my clients using Face Reality report that their skin has improved after 7-14 days of use, NOT gotten worse.

 The other problem with products that are too strong is that if your skin gets too irritated then you will have to stop using the products and this will slow or completely stop any progress you could be making.

 So, while you may be tackling the myths yourself and wondering whether they’re true or false, we are here to answer any of your questions and more!
-Why not try a 360 complexion analysis with one of our Clear Skin Coaches?
+Why not try an Online Acne Consult with one of our Clear Skin Coaches?
 It’s a 60-minute in-depth online call where you will be educated about your acne and provided with the information you need to treat it and get clear.